 Accuracy was evaluated for the results in this study using the Parkes Error Grid, an iteration of the Clarke Error Grid that was developed during a 2000 study by Joan L Parkes and collaborators.
-This grid system allows us to quickly compare a large dataset of predicted or measured points to a reference value.
+This grid system allows researchers to quickly compare a large dataset of predicted or measured points to a reference value.
 In this case, the reference value is the simulated data point generated at 60 minutes after a prediction was made.

 Diabits was previously tested in a blind pilot study on live subjects in 2017 at BC Children’s Hospital in Vancouver, the results of this study further demonstrate Diabits predictive capabilities.
-[Add link to poster]

-The Parkes Error Grid specifies five risk levels, labeled as the A through E. The A region is classified as accurate, and the B region is clinically acceptable, meaning values estimated in this region will have little to no effect on clinical outcome and will not negatively impact a patient’s treatment decisions.
+The Parkes Error Grid specifies five risk levels, labeled A through E. The A region is classified as accurate, and the B region is clinically acceptable, meaning values estimated in this region will have little to no effect on clinical outcome and will not negatively impact a patient’s treatment decisions.
 As such, the results described in this analysis will be the proportion of predictions which fell in the A and B regions of Parkes, for any given assessment.

-Using the FDA approved Padova simulator provided by the Epsilon Group.
-The study included 30 virtual patients and measured the predictive accuracy of the Diabits algorithm.
+Using the FDA approved Padova simulator provided by the Epsilon Group, the study included 30 virtual patients and measured the predictive accuracy of the Diabits algorithm.
 Each virtual patient is entirely unique and represents a possible profile of a real Diabits user’s glucose metabolism.

 The subjects were studied in four cohorts representing four distinct populations: adults with mixed hypoglycemia awareness, adults with impaired hypoglycemia awareness, pediatric patients with mixed hypoglycemia awareness and pediatric patients with impaired hypoglycemia awareness.
 Patients also had simulated behaviors related to diabetes management such as a randomized meal and insulin schedule based on the patient’s age, weight, and the amount of insulin necessary based on carbs consumed.
 For each patient, a total of 360 days of blood glucose behavior was simulated and insulin-on-board and carbs-on-board information were recorded.

 Two different blood sugar prediction models were trained and tested for each patient.
 The first model, Production, is the algorithm that is used in Diabits today.
-The second model, ICE, is a more advanced version of Production which puts more substantial weight on insulin, food, and exercise information.
+The second model, ICE, is a more advanced variation of the Production model which puts more substantial weight on insulin, food, and exercise information.
 The model is named ICE because of I for insulin, C for carbs in food, and E for exercise.
 The results of the simulation showed that in general while the Production model is highly accurate, the ICE model will slightly outperform the Production model in most cases.

 As a result of this study, the ICE model was implemented into Diabits.
 Today, if a user inputs food or insulin information, the ICE model will be automatically selected and used for that user’s predictions.
 If a user does not input this additional information, the Production model is automatically selected.